mozilla-services/mozilla-pipeline-schemas/README.md

 # for jsonschema-transpiler and python3 dependencies
 ./script/mps-shell

-# generate an integration folder, the options will default to HEAD and master
+# generate an integration folder, the options will default to HEAD and main
 # respectively
-mps bigquery diff --base-ref master --head-ref HEAD
+mps bigquery diff --base-ref main --head-ref HEAD
 ```

 This generates an `integration` folder: